Vyral/jeff-riber/_posts/2024-04-10-selling-your-home-3-things-to-disclose-to-avoid-legal-trouble-copy-2.md

 **NAR Settlement Changes**

-For some reason, the court system does not like how this setup works and has proposed a few amendments.
+For various reasons, the court system does not like how this setup works and has proposed a few amendments.
 There are two important changes I want to focus on:

 **1\.
 Commission Communication.** Listing agents can no longer advertise the amount of commission offered to buyer’s agents in the MLS.
 However, sellers can still offer and pay buyer’s agent commissions.

 **2\.
-Buyer Representation.** NAR Realtors and MLSs should enforce that buyer’s agents working with a buyer should have a written brokerage agreement prior to showing houses.
+Buyer Representation.** NAR (National Association of Realtors) and local MLS boards should enforce that buyer’s agents working with a buyer have a written brokerage agreement prior to showing houses.

 **Implications for sellers and buyers**